clojure-doc/clojure-doc.github.io/README.md

 ### Tutorials

-These guides are for complete newcomers and should include a lot of hand holding.
+These guides are intended for complete newcomers and should include a lot of hand holding.
 They don't assume any previous familiarity with Clojure, the JVM, the JVM tool ecosystem, functional programming, immutability, and so on.

 Target audience: newcomers to the language.